xaviermonin/Kal-El-specs/R1/Functional/Keylogger/Keylogger-functional-requirement-specifications.md

 ### Collect

+The keylogger starts to collect after the installation and stop when asked to exit (uninstall, terminate process, windows shutdown).
+The collected data are pressed keys (see *Collect pressed keys* use case) only in this release.

+All locally stored data must be **encrypted**.

 ![Send data - Activity diagram](diagrams/UML - Collect.png)

 ### Send collected data

+The collected data must be send to centralized server every hour or on internet connection availability (if the internet connection was not available).

+Collected data are send to centralized server with [collected data specifications format](../collected data specifications/specifications.md).

 ![Send data - Activity diagram](diagrams/UML - Submit.png)